DarrenF2/Hemia-Team2_Kura_Final_Project/README.md

 ## Technologies used to create Hemia
 The following technologies were used to create Hemia: <br>
-* php - Backend scripting language to create Hemia
+* PHP - Backend scripting language to create Hemia
 * HTML - Frontend scripting language to create Hemia
 * Docker - Create an image of the application locally
 * AWS